newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Sealing Criminal Court Records

-In accordance with New York’s criminal procedure law (CPL 160.59.1a),, individuals convicted of a crime are eligible to apply for a sealed criminal record if:
+Under New York’s criminal procedure law (CPL 160.59.1a), individuals convicted of a crime may be eligible to apply for a sealed criminal record if:

 • 10 years have passed since their sentencing (jail time not included)